Finite-dimensional differential-algebraic permutation groups: Definably primitive permutation groups in

 If $H$ is finite then the connectedness of $G$, and the existence of a definable surjective homomorphism $\pi:G\to H$ with $B=\ker(\pi)$, imply that $H=(1)$.
 As $H$ was maximal, this means that $G$ has no nontrivial proper definable subgroups.
 Lemma~\ref{nosbgp} then tells us that $G$ is definably isomorphic to the constant points of an algebraic group over the constants, as desired.

-So we may assume that $H$ is infinite, and so Theorem~1.2 of~\cite{macpherson1995primitive} applies.
+So we may assume that $H$ is infinite, and so the "moreover" clause of Case~(2) applies.
 That is, there is a finite rank definable algebraically closed field $K$ such that $B$ has a definable finite dimensional $K$-vector space structure and the action of $H$ on $B$ by conjugation gives an embedding of~$H$ into $\GL(B,K)$.
 As the only finite rank infinite definable field in $\dcf_0$, up to definable isomorphism, is the field of constants, we may assume that $K=\calC$.
-Fixing a basis for $B$ over $\calC$, we obtain a definable isomorphism $\nu:B\to\calC^n$ and a definable embedding $\rho:H\to\GL_n(\calC)$, inducing a definable embedding of $G=B\rtimes H$ into $\calC^n\rtimes\GL_n(\calC)$, as desired.
-This completes the proof in Case~1.
+Fixing a basis for $B$ over $\calC$, we obtain a definable isomorphism $\nu:B\to\calC^n$ and a definable embedding $\rho:H\to\GL_n(\calC)$, inducing a definable embedding of $G=B\rtimes H$ into $\calC^n\rtimes\GL_n(\calC)$.
+By stable embeddedness of the constants, the image of G will then itself be the constant points of an algebraic group.
+This completes the proof in Case~(2).

-In Cases~2 and~3 of~\cite[Theorem~1.1]{macpherson1995primitive}, $B$ is the unique minimal normal definable subgroup of $G$, it has trivial centraliser in $G$, and it is simple.
-In this case we argue that $G=B$.
+Suppose we are in Case~(3), where $B$ is the unique minimal normal definable subgroup of $G$, has trivial centraliser in $G$, and is simple.
+By Fact~\ref{cassidy-pillay}, simplicity implies that $B$ is definably isomorphic to $T:=E(\calC)$ where $E$ is a simple linear algebraic group over $\calC$.
+It will therefore suffice to show that in this case $G=B$.
 As $G$ is connected, it suffices to show that $G/B$ is finite.
-By Fact~\ref{cassidy-pillay}, simplicity implies that $B$ is definably isomorphic to $T:=E(\calC)$ where $E$ is a simple linear algebraic group over $\calC$.
-It is easily verified that any such definable isomorphism $\phi:B\to T$ extends to an (abstract) isomorphism
+It is easily verified that any definable isomorphism $\phi:B\to T$ extends to an (abstract) isomorphism

 given by $\hat\phi(f)=\phi f\phi^{-1}$.
 Here, as $B$ is simple, we can (and do) identify $B$ with its group of inner automorphisms in $\Autdef(B)$, and similarly for $T$.
 It follows that $\Autdef(B)/B$ is isomorphic to $\Autdef(T)/T$.
 Now, the definable automorphisms of $T$ are just the algebraic automorphisms of $T$ viewed as an algebraic group in the constants.
 As $T$ is a simple linear algebraic group, $\Autdef(T)/T$ is finite, see~\cite[$\S$27.4]{humphreys}.
-So it remains to observe that $G$ embeds into $\Autdef(B)$ over $B$ via the action by conjugation -- which is true because $B$ has trivial centraliser in $G$.
-So $G/B$ is finite, and hence $G=B$.
-It follows that $G$ is definably isomorphic to the simple linear algebraic group $T$ in the constants, as desired.
+So it remains to observe that $G$ embeds into $\Autdef(B)$ over $B$ via the action by conjugation -- which follows from the fact that $B$ has trivial centraliser in $G$.